Roerichism: Teachers and their teachings

 Roerichism is a spiritual and cultural movement centered on the teachings transmitted by Helena and Nicholas Roerich.
 It draws ideas from Theosophy, Eastern and Western religions, and Vedic and Buddhist traditions, molding them into Russian culture and Russian cosmism.

 Helena Roerich

-Helena Roerich (1879–1955) was a Russian theosophist, writer, and public figure.
-In the 20th century, she created, in cooperation with the Teachers of the East (Masters of the Ancient Wisdom), the philosophical teaching of Living Ethics (Agni Yoga).
+Helena Roerich (1879–1955), a Russian theosophist, writer, and public figure, developed in the 20th century, in cooperation with the Teachers of the East (Masters of the Ancient Wisdom), the philosophical teaching of Living Ethics (Agni Yoga).